yashsaboo/keras-apache-mxnet/benchmark/README.md

 We provide benchmark scripts to run on Synthetic(randomly generated), Nietzsche, and WikiText-2 character level Dataset.

-Directly run the shell script to launch the benchmark, provide one of the configurations in config.json and whether you want to benchmark inference speed (True or False).
+Directly run the shell script to launch the benchmark, provide one of the configurations in config.json and whether you want to benchmark inference speed (True or False), and number of epoch to use(optional, Default:20).

 Example Usage:

-`sh run_<backend-type>_backend.sh gpu_config False`
+`sh run_<backend-type>_backend.sh gpu_config False 20`

 ### Synthetic Dataset